Connecticut Route 11

 Route 11, also known as the ConnDOT Employees Memorial Highway, is a freeway in east-central Connecticut, serving traffic between the Hartford and New London areas (which also use Route 2).
 Route 11 originally was planned run from Colchester to Waterford.
 However, only about half of the highway was constructed; one end is in Salem.
 As a result, many people in New London County, who would have benefitted most from the original project, derisively refer to the highway as "Route 5½" for its half-done construction.

 The delays, and eventual effective cancellation of the project in 2009, were due to funding and environmental issues.
 Advocates for the highway have pushed for open-road tolling on Route 11 to complete the project.

 Route description

-Route 11's southern terminus is the interchange with Route 82 (Exit 4) in the town of Salem.
+Route 11's southern terminus is the interchange with Route 82 in the town of Salem.
 It proceeds northward, soon crossing the Eightmile River.
-The road continues about 2.3 mi crossing over Witch Meadow Road (Exit 5) at a diamond interchange, which leads to Salem center.
-Route 11 soon crosses into the town of Colchester, then has an interchange with Lake Hayward Road (Exit 6) about 2.8 mi after crossing the town line.
+The road continues about 2.3 mi crossing over Witch Meadow Road (exit 13) at a diamond interchange, which leads to Salem center.
+Route 11 soon crosses into the town of Colchester, then has an interchange with Lake Hayward Road (exit 17) about 2.8 mi after crossing the town line.
 Lake Hayward Road, an unsigned state highway known as State Road 637, provides access to eastbound Route 2, Route 85, and Route 354.
 Northbound Route 11 merges onto westbound Route 2 0.6 miles later.